fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextCursor.md

 This clears any existing selection, selects the word at the cursor (i.e. from `position()` forward), and replaces the selection with the phrase `Hello World`.
 Any `ASCII` linefeed characters (`\n`) in the inserted text are transformed into unicode block separators, corresponding to `insertBlock()` calls.

 - `void QTextCursor::insertText(const QString & text, const QTextCharFormat & format)`: This is an overloaded function.
 Inserts `text` at the current position with the given `format`.
-- `bool QTextCursor::isCopyOf(const QTextCursor & other) const`: Returns true if this cursor and `other` are copies of each `other`, i.e. one of them was created as a copy of the `other` and neither has moved since.
+- `bool QTextCursor::isCopyOf(const QTextCursor & other) const`: Returns `true` if this cursor and `other` are copies of each other, i.e. one of them was created as a copy of the `other` and neither has moved since.
 This is much stricter than equality.
 - `bool QTextCursor::isNull() const`: Returns `true` if the cursor is null; otherwise returns `false`.
 A null cursor is created by the default constructor.
 - `void QTextCursor::joinPreviousEditBlock()`: Like `beginEditBlock()` indicates the start of a block of editing operations that should appear as a single operation for undo/redo.
 However unlike `beginEditBlock()` it does not start a new block but reverses the previous call to `endEditBlock()` and therefore makes following operations part of the previous edit block created.
 For example: